 Follow-up research with nearly identical procedures has replicated the effect of gender on the choice to opt into tournaments (see Niederle & Vesterlund, 2011 for review).
-Notably, this effect has been replicated in diverse populations (Andersen, Ertac, Gneezy, List, & Maximiano, 2013; Apicella & Dreber, 2015; Buser et al., 2014; Buser, Peter, & Wolter, 2017; Dreber, Essen, & Ranehill, 2014; Mayr, Wozniak, Davidson, Kuhns, & Harbaugh, 2012; Sutter, Glätzle-Rützler, Balafoutas, & Czermak, 2016; Sutter & Rutzler, 2010) and with a diverse set of tasks (Apicella & Dreber, 2015; Bjorvatn, Falch, & Hernæs, 2016; Frick, 2011; Saccardo, Pietrasz, & Gneezy, 2018; Sutter & Glätzle-Rützler, 2015), though research has found that task type matters…..
-In tasks that are perceived as typically-male elicit a greater gender diff…. whereas, tasks that are more female-centric have been shown to reduce (cite) or eliminate (cite) the gender gap in willingness to compete.
-Some have explained these findings against the backdrop of the psychology literature on stereotype threat which suggests that… The assumption is that women should not compete in tasks they think (justifiably or not) they will underperform in.
-Stereotype threat has also been linked to performance in tasks where…
+Notably, this effect has been replicated in diverse populations (Andersen, Ertac, Gneezy, List, & Maximiano, 2013; Apicella & Dreber, 2015; Buser et al., 2014; Buser, Peter, & Wolter, 2017; Dreber, Essen, & Ranehill, 2014; Mayr, Wozniak, Davidson, Kuhns, & Harbaugh, 2012; Sutter, Glätzle-Rützler, Balafoutas, & Czermak, 2016; Sutter & Rutzler, 2010) and with a diverse set of tasks (Apicella & Dreber, 2015; Bjorvatn, Falch, & Hernæs, 2016; Frick, 2011; Saccardo, Pietrasz, & Gneezy, 2018; Samek, 2019; Sutter & Glätzle-Rützler, 2015).
+However, there is evidence that the task used during competition affects the size of these gender differences.
+When the task is female-typed or gender-neutral, the gender gap in willingness to compete is either reduced or completely eliminated (Apicella & Dreber, 2015; Boschini, Dreber, Essen, Muren, & Ranehill, 2019, 2014; Dreber, Essen, & Ranehill, 2011; Dreber et al., 2014; Grosse & Riener, 2010; Günther, Ekinci, Schwieren, & Strobel, 2010; Iriberri & Rey-Biel, 2017; Shurchkov, 2012).
+Drawing from the psychology literature on stereotype threat (Spencer, Logel, & Davies, 2016; Spencer, Steele, & Quinn, 1999; Steele, 1997), some have suggested that women may be less willing to compete in male-typed tasks (e.g., math, mental rotation) because they do not want to confirm stereotypes that they will perform worse than men in male-typed tasks, so they decide not to engage in competitions with men, even if they would earn more by competing (Grosse & Riener, 2010; Günther et al., 2010; Iriberri & Rey-Biel, 2017; Shurchkov, 2012).

-While competitions are generally motivating and are designed to improve performance through increased effort (Connelly, Tihanyi, Crook, & Gangloff, 2014; Miller, Petrie, & Segal, 2019; Murayama & Elliot, 2012), some research suggests that women do not increase their effort when required to enter competitions (Gneezy, Niederle, & Rustichini, 2003; Gneezy & Rustichini, 2004; Günther, Ekinci, Schwieren, & Strobel, 2010; Samak, 2013).
-Relatedly, women tend to exert less effort after losing a competition (Buser & Yuan, 2019; Gill & Prowse, 2014).
-Notably, these gender differences in performance during competitions and the choice to compete are most robust in male-typed tasks and mixed-gender groups (Apicella & Dreber, 2015; Buser, Dolder, & Assem, 2020; Dreber et al., 2014; Günther et al., 2010; Shurchkov, 2012).
+While competitions are generally motivating and are designed to improve performance through increased effort (Connelly, Tihanyi, Crook, & Gangloff, 2014; Miller, Petrie, & Segal, 2019; Murayama & Elliot, 2012), some research suggests that men perform better under competitive payment schemes relative to non-competitive payment schemes, while women’s performance does not respond to competitions (Gneezy, Niederle, & Rustichini, 2003; Gneezy & Rustichini, 2004; Günther et al., 2010; Samak, 2013).
+For instance, Gneezy et al. (2003) show that there is no gender difference in performance when participants are solving mazes following a piece-rate payment scheme, but a significant gender difference in performance arises under a tournament payment scheme.
+As suggested above, task type tends to interact with payment scheme to affect gender differences in performance during competition, as demonstrated by Günther et al. (2010), who replicate the effect of competition on gender differences in performance for the male-typed task, but find no gender differences in performance during competition for female-typed or gender-neutral tasks.
+Relatedly, during repeated competition, women tend to perform worse in subsequent performance rounds after losing, even if the monetary prize they lost was relatively meager, while men only perform worse in subsequent rounds if they lost the chance to win a large monetary prize (Gill & Prowse, 2014).
+Other research suggests women stop competing altogether after losing if given the choice, as shown by Buser & Yuan (2019), who examine the effects of losing while competing in the Dutch Math Olympiad on the choice to compete in subsequent years.
+They show that men are just as likely to compete even if they lost the previous year, while women are less likely to compete in the Dutch Math Olympiad again if they lost before.